Made in New England,

 Offshore wind energy harnesses the power of wind over the ocean.
 It generates clean, renewable energy that can power homes and businesses.
 This technology helps reduce reliance on fossil fuels and combat climate change.

-While initial investments can be high, the long-term savings are significant.
+While the upfront costs are higher, the long-term savings are significant.
 Offshore wind energy has lower operational costs compared to fossil fuels.
 Additionally, it provides economic benefits through job creation and energy independence.

 Careful planning and monitoring minimize impacts on marine life.
 Studies show that offshore wind projects can coexist with wildlife, providing habitats for some species.
 Responsible siting of wind projects paired with ongoing research ensures that environmental concerns are addressed.